EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 ### The `allow-build-scripts` field (optional)

 Specifies all the crates that are allowed to have a build script.
 If this option is omitted, all crates are allowed to have a build script, and if this option is set to an empty list, no crate is allowed to have a build script.

-### The `deny-features` field (optional)

-If any of the denied features for a specific crate is used in the dependency graph, cargo-deny will deny it.

-**Note:** If this field is provided, cargo-deny will not ban the crate, unless it uses denied features.

-### The `allow-features` field (optional)

-A specific crate can only use the features provided in this config entry.
-If this is an empty set, it will have no effect.

-**Note:** If this field is provided, cargo-deny will not ban the crate, unless it uses non-allowed features.

-### The `exact-features` field (optional)

-Makes `allow-features` strict.
-If this is true, the feature set of the crate must be exactly the same as the `allow-features` set.

-**Note:** If this field is provided, cargo-deny will not ban the crate, unless the feature set doesn't match exactly.